Yeah, soundbites three and four, and then we'll jump.

 Guy takes his life in August or in late, late September, last week of September, but the rankings are published the first week in August.

-It Took him a long time to get around to it.
+It took him a long time to get around to it.

 That's all I'm saying.

-Now, also, if bad published rankings spark suicides, then somebody had better build some nets outside the windows at the CNN building and the MSNBC building.
+Now, also, if bad published rankings spark suicides, then somebody had better build some nets outside the windows at the CNN building and the MSNBC building because there's going to be a rash of suicide.

 Nielsen publishes them.